shreya19042001/Grammar_Scoring_Engine/README.md

 ---

 🛠️ **Made with care for SHL's Research Intern challenge.**

 **Note:** Due to file size and privacy constraints, audio files and CSV datasets are not uploaded here.
-Please contact me directly or use your local copies as shared in the assignment instructions.
+Please get in touch with me directly or use your local copies as shared in the assignment instructions.